![]() |

 2

-JUDGMENT NICHOLAS AJA:
+NICHOLAS AJA:

 At his trial the appellant (to whom I shall refer as "the accused") was represented by counsel.
-He pleaded not guilty, but admitted that on the day in question he had sexual intercourse with Dolly: he said that this was with her consent.
+He pleaded not guilty, but admitted that on the day in question he had sexual intercourse with D.: he said that this was with her consent.
 He admitted that she was 13 years old, but said that she had told him that she was 17.

 3

-squeezed it.
+Approaching D., he caught hold of her by the neck and squeezed it.
 She tried to scream and he put his hand over her mouth.
 She said that she was a very sensitive gïrl and when she screams she usually faints.
 She did faint.
 She did not know what happened thereafter, because when she became conscious again she was in hospital.
 She was bleeding from her private parts, and was taken to a doctor and was given treatment and told to go and report at the police station.

 4